zeekay/workpool/README.md

 const counterPool = new Workpool(components.counterWorkpool, {
   maxParallelism: 1,
 });

 export const doSomethingAndCount = action({
   handler: async (ctx) => {
-    // poolCtx has the same interface as ctx, but it runs everything in the pool. const poolCtx = counterPool.ctx(ctx);
-    const newValue = await poolCtx.runMutation(api.counter.increment);
+    const doSomething = await fetch("https://example.com");
-    // You can schedule things and they will run in the pool. await poolCtx.scheduler.runAfter(100, api.counter.increment);
+    await counterPool.enqueueMutation(internal.counter.increment, {});
   },
 });

+// This mutation is prone to conflicting with itself, because it always reads
+// and writes the same data.
+By running it in a workpool with low parallelism,
+// it will run serially.
+export const increment = internalMutation({
+  handler: async (ctx) => {
+    const countDoc = await ctx.db.query("counter").unique();
+    await ctx.db.patch(countDoc!._id, { count: countDoc!.count + 1 });
+  },
+});
 ```

-Effectively, Workpool runs async functions similar to `ctx.scheduler`, but with
+Effectively, Workpool runs async functions similar to
-limited parallelism.
-And it provides additional features like return values and
-configurable timeouts.
+`ctx.scheduler.runAfter(0, ...)`, but it limits the number of functions that
+can run in parallel.

 ## Pre-requisite: Convex